 Research has produced mixed results in people with diabetes – it is unknown if coenzyme Q10 will help to control blood sugar for everyone.

 Coenzyme Q10 has not been shown to be effective if applied topicallytopicallyto be applied on the skin on your gums to treat gum disease.
 There may be some benefit to taking oral forms of coenzyme Q10.

-High doses of coenzyme Q10 may slow the progression of early Parkinson's disease.
+Some research indicates that coenzyme Q10 may slow the progression of early Parkinson's disease.
 People with more advanced Parkinson's, however, may not benefit from this antioxidant.
 It doesn't appear to be effective in people with Huntington's disease.

 People with HIV/AIDS who take coenzyme Q10 may improve their immune system function.

 Early research has shown that coenzyme Q10 may slow the progression of Alzheimer's disease, but further research is required.